vtchris/unit-4-game/README.md

      <li>HTML/CSS</li>
 </ul>

-<p>This project was intended to reinforce jQuery and Javascript skills.
+<p>This project was intended to reinforce jQuery and JavaScript skills.
 I also took the opportunity to work on Bootstrap skills.
 The relevant project instructions and requirements follow.
 Instead of having the player you select fight against the players you didn't select, I grouped the characters into Hero and Villain arrays, the characters are randomly selected and placed on the board.
 Thanks for playing, and have fun!</p>

 ![](assets/images/rpg-1.jpg)